-You should spend about 20 minutes on Questions 12-25 which and based on Reading Passage 2 on pages 6 and 7.
+You should spend about 20 minutes on Questions 12-25 which are based on Reading Passage 2

-Reading Passage 2 has seven paragraphs A-G.

-Choose the most suitable headings for paragraphs B-E and G from the list of heading below.
+Reading Passage 2 has seven paragraphs A-G. Choose the most suitable headings for paragraphs B-E and G from the list of headings below.

-Write the appropriate numbers (i-x) in boxes 12-16 on your answer sheet.
+Write the appropriate numbers (1-x) in boxes 12-16 on your answer sheet.